 Book for one + Support PubSci (max 1 ticket) if you prefer to contribute when booking – this option also reserves you one spot at the event.
 You may need to scroll down to see this option on Eventbrite.

 Doors open at 6.30 for a 7pm start.
-Talks run for ~45 minutes and are followed by a Q&A session.
+Talks generally run for ~45 minutes and are followed by a Q&A session.
 The Old King’s Head has a happy hour before 7pm, and the kitchen serves excellent pub grub.

 • • •